 And looking online made it worse.

-In fact, here’s a translation job that was posted on January 20, a week ago:
+In fact, here’s a translation job that was posted on January 20:

-The person has a 115,000-word job he needs done in a month.
-It has to be a “high quality and professional standard” yet he is only going to pay between $0.008 and $0.02 a word!
+The person had a 115,000-word job he needed done in a month.
+It had to be a “high quality and professional standard” yet he was only going to pay between $0.008 and $0.02 a word!